morteza/Semantic-UI-Ontology/README.md

-SUS
+SUo
 ===

-SUS "Semantic-UI Semantic" focuses on the semantically consistent representation of web user interface.
+SUo "Semantic-UI Ontology" focuses on the semantically consistent representation of web user interface.